 The OSCQR checklist is intended to help instructors create and teach quality online/blended courses.
 The guidelines may be used in a few different ways:

-Encourage academic integrity and deter cheating should be something important to all courses.
+Encouraging academic integrity and deterring cheating should be something important to all courses.
 Here are a few strategies outlining ways to design assessments to deter cheating:

 - Randomize the questions and the answer options in quizzes.